carbonjha/Dynamic-Active-Links/README.md

 # Dynamic-Active-Links
-javascript to add active class to navbar
+Simple jQuery to add "active" class to the navbar.